mahbubiftekhar/RoboTour/README.md

 <img src="/IMAGES/s5.png" title="RoboTour" width="200" height="390" /><img src="/IMAGES/s6.png" title="RoboTour" width="200" height="390" /><img src="/IMAGES/s7.png" title="RoboTour" width="200" height="390" /><img src="/IMAGES/s8.png" title="RoboTour" width="200" height="390" />

 ### [The Robot](https://github.com/mahbubiftekhar/RoboTour/blob/master/DOCUMENTS/Submissions/UserGuide.pdf)
 The robot is a differential drive platform, i.e. the movement is achieved with two motorised drive wheels.
 Varying the rotational speed of the wheels independently, allowed us to introduce rotation of the chassis in addition to the linear translation.
 Additionally, two rear wheels are added for stability and weight support.
-They were designed with the aim of minimising the friction and disturbance to the robot control.
+They were designed with the aim of minimising the friction and disturbance of the robot control.